Individual Claims Reserving using Activation Patterns: Observed activation patterns

-Table \ref{tab:actipatterns} presents the activation patterns $\vect{A}_{i,1}$ observed in the dataset for the first development year of the claims.
-The value $1$ stands for the activation of the coverage. $85.67\%$ of all claims activate the Vehicle Damage coverage either alone or simultaneously with the Loss of Use coverage.
-The Accident Benefits coverage is most often activated together with the Vehicle Damage coverage or on its own.
+Table \ref{tab:actipatterns} presents the activation patterns $\bm{A}_{i,1}$ observed in the dataset for the first development period of the claims.
+The value $1$ stands for the activation of the coverage. $85.67\%$ of all claims activate the Vehicle Damage coverage alone or simultaneously with the Loss of Use coverage.
+The Accident Benefits coverage is most often triggered with the Vehicle Damage coverage or on its own.
 We also observe that around $1\%$ of all claims simultaneously activate all four coverages upon their reporting.